SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/global-roles.md

 3. Click **Save** to save your settings.

 {{< c8y-admon-important >}}
-Users who are logged in via OAI-Secure will be force to logged out of the application after switching roles.
-Role changes require confirmation by an administration.
+Users who are logged in via OAI-Secure will be forced to log out of the platform after switching roles.
+Role changes require confirmation by an administrator.
 {{< /c8y-admon-important >}}